-NOTE: Your department/program has to review all student requests for fellowships and submit nomination forms and supporting material to the Graduate College by the deadline.
-Consult with your program to determine their deadline for you to submit required material to them.
+NOTE: The applicant's department/program has to review all requests for fellowships and submit nomination forms and supporting material to the Graduate College by the deadline.
+Programs tend to have an earlier internal deadline.

 To apply for an Abraham Lincoln Fellowship, complete the Application for Graduate Appointment form and submit it to your program.
 Be sure to complete the personal statement section of the form.
 In addition, see the following for other required documents.
 Follow the requirements for the category of Lincoln Fellowship to which you are applying.
 If you have questions on requirements or documents, consult with your program.